luniehq/lunie/README.md

 # run on the default testnet
 npm run testnet

-# OR, run on a local testnet so you don't have to sync over the network
-npm run local

 # OR, specify a testnet from the github.com/tendermint/testnets repo
 npm run testnet <networkName>
 ```

-This should launch the app, running on a local testnet.

 ## Production